MartinezAgullo/agents-crewai-tactical-multimodal/README.md

 Note I: Gradio interface provides the same tactical analysis capabilities as main.py but through an interactive web UI.
 Use either the Gradio interface OR the command-line execution, not both simultaneously.

-Note II: Neither MQTT nor OpenObserve have been implemented on gradio yet.
+Note II: Neither MQTT nor OpenObserve have been implemented on the Gradio interface yet.